Zo-Bro-23/zoauth/README.md

 <img src= "./readme_files/logo.jpg" width= "512px">

 Neat huh?
 Can you even **believe** that it's ASCII and not just a drawing?
-Ok, sorry!
+I literally **love** the black background!
+It signifies *class*.
+Of course, if you were my dad or if you were from the 1800's, you wouldn't like it.
+I don't know.
+I'm just ***so*** used to the dark theme.
+By the way, you should try out the ```Night owl``` theme on ```VS Code```.
+It's genuinely ***awesome***.
+Ok, sorry.
 I was getting distracted.
 Back to the point.
 Yeah open up your browser and go to ```http://localhost:5210```.
 And **don't** ask me why I chose that port.
 It's a goddamn lucky number, man!
+Yeah anyway, check out the demo app.
 Like the UI?
 Here's a photo for the noobs who can't write two lines of code.

 <img src= "./readme_files/screenshot.png">

-Now that you no what my module can do, let's really get deep into it.
+Why do I have so many browser extensions?
+Because I never really bother deleting the ones I never use.
+It's one of those perks of owning a Ryzen 7.
+You don't really have to **ever** worry about something going slow.
+I also never close my browsing tabs.
+I have *literally* a thousand tabs open right now, ignoring other applications like VS Code.
+Ok, now that you no what my module can do, let's really get deep into it.

-# Example code
+# Tutorial

 Ok.
 Let's start right at the start.
-What **do** you **really** want to do with OAuth?
+What ***do*** you **really** want to do with OAuth?
 Sign users in, get access tokens, and call some API's right?
 Ok.
 You can do all that and much more with ZoAuth.
 Here's some example code with an express server.
 Actually, it's the exact same code that I used for the demo app, except that I used many more companies back there.
 Now I know what you're going to ask.
 How can such a simple code do such a complicated task?
 Simple.
-Because I made the package.
+Because ***I*** made the package.

 ```javascript
 const zoauth = require('zoauth')
 const express = require('express')